 - Zero or near-zero tooling costs, which are usually rather high with other production methods

 - Low production cost overhead

 - Vastly decreased time to market

-What is a good part for additive manufacturing?
+What is a good project for additive manufacturing?

-A typical item that ProtoCAM can create with additive manufacturing has these characteristics:
+A typical item that ProtoCAM can create with additive manufacturing might have several of these characteristics: